dockersamples/wiremock-node-docker/README.md

 {"city":"Bengaluru","temperature":25,"conditions":"Clear Sky"}
 ```

-## Scenario 3: Connecting non-containerised Nodejs to a containerised Wiremock
+## Scenario 3: Connecting non-containerised Nodejs to a containerised WireMock

 Based on your getWeather.js file, here's how you can adjust your Node.js server to toggle between fetching data from the real AccuWeather API and using the mocked responses provided by WireMock.

-### 1. Navigate back to `accuweather-api` directory and run the following command to switch to Wiremock.
+### 1. Navigate back to `accuweather-api` directory and run the following command to switch to WireMock.

 ```